wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/api-key.md

 3. Open the [/utils/hash/secure](https://nodes.wavesnodes.com/api-docs/index.html#!/utils/hashSecure_1) API method and input your unique string in the `message` field.

 4. Click **Execute** to get the hashed API key.

-Use the hashed API key as the value of `api-key-hash` parameter in your node configuration file.
+5. Use the hashed API key as the value of `api-key-hash` parameter in your [node configuration](/en/waves-node/node-configuration) file.

-**Note:** The API key is transmitted in the HTTP header as unprotected plain text.
-An attacker can intercept your network transit and use it to steal your assets!
-It is highly important to protect the transmission using HTTPS or SSH port forwarding.
+6. Restart your node.

+## API Key for Private Methods

+Private API methods require original API Key (not the the hashed value) provided in HTTP request using `X-Api-Key` header.

+**Note**: Private API methods are marked with :lock: icon in [Swagger Web Interface](/en/waves-node/node-api#swagger-web-interface).

 Example of CURL command signing transaction that already exists in the node owner wallet: